Davao del Norte Sports Complex: Tourism Village

 The DavNor Pasalubong Shop and Tourism Village are located behind the RDR Gymnasium and Aquatic Center.
 A covered area with lights and sound fixtures is available for night events such as concerts.
 The area also has spaces where tenants can set up their stalls and sell their products.

 Uses

-The sports complex will operate as a multi-use sports venue, capable of hosting regional, national sports events such as the Palarong Pambansa and the Private Schools Athletic Association (PRISAA) National Competition, and even international events such as the Southeast Asian Games or the Asian Games.
+The sports complex operates as a multi-use sports venue, capable of hosting regional, national sports events such as the Palarong Pambansa and the Private Schools Athletic Association (PRISAA) National Competition, and international events such as the Southeast Asian Games or the Asian Games.
 The Tourism Village is used for all tourism-related activities by the Provincial Government.
-Future developments in the site include the Davao del Norte Sports Academy and inclusion of additional tourist and shopping centers.

-The stadium is also the home ground of the Davao Aguilas F.C. of the Philippines Football League.